Nerogar/OneTrainer/README.md

 -   `generate_masks.py` A utility to automatically create masks for your dataset
 -   `calculate_loss.py` A utility to calculate the training loss of every image in your dataset

 To learn more about the different parameters, execute `<script-name> -h`.
-For example `python scripts\train.py -h`
+For example `python scripts\train.py -h`.
+An example of running training scripts on windows is:

+`pixi run --locked -e cuda python "C:\repos\OneTrainer\scripts\train.py" --config-path ./config.json`

+You can also activate a shell, you'd select your gpu env (usually `cuda`: https://pixi.prefix.dev/latest/advanced/pixi_shell/

 If you are on Mac or Linux, you can also read [the launch script documentation](LAUNCH-SCRIPTS.md) for detailed information about how to run OneTrainer and its various scripts on your system.
+Windows users are to refer lib.include.ps1, it mostly mirrors linux launch scripts.

 ## Troubleshooting